 - Final Fantasy IX: There are two ways to "die" in this game: KO from HP loss, and being Stopped.
 KO can be remedied via the usual tactics, but Stop cannot be reversed until the spell wears off on its own.
 If all characters are stopped, it's Game Over.

-- Mass Effect 2 Shepard is brought back to life and later asked about it, their response is, "I was only mostly dead.
+- Referenced in Mass Effect 2, which starts with Shepard dying and being painstakingly revived by Cerberus over two years.
+Later, when asked about it, one possible response is, "I was only mostly dead.
 Try finding that option on government paperwork."

 - Alyx in Half-Life 2: Episode 2 was dead enough for a Combine Hunter to credit it as a kill (although why it ignores Gordon is uncertain).
 However, she isn't too dead for the Vortigaunts to render assistance.